anjaysahoo/frontend-interview/1-important-concept/4-js-concept/5-functions/readme.md

 <details >
  <summary style="font-size: medium; font-weight: bold">Factory Functions</summary>

-It is very similar to actual factory where we raw material and get finished product.
+It is very similar to actual factory where we put raw material and get finished product.

 Factory function just create `Object`'s and return them